kzingler/kzingler.github.io/about.md

 Here I excelled in my courses and focused my attention on Population Health Informatics.
 My Thesis was titled, The Feasibility of Utilizing EHR Data to Supplant Survey Data Collection: A Case Study.

 From August 2016 through January 2019, I worked for the [University of Chicago](https://en.wikipedia.org/wiki/University_of_Chicago) Biological Sciences Division as a Financial Analyst in the
 [Office of Clinical Research](http://bsdocr.bsd.uchicago.edu).
-Here, I helped own Epic Research Functionality daily operations of clinical research billing as well as training of research staff.
+Here, I helped own Epic Research Functionality daily operations of clinical research billing as well as training of research staff in drug development.

 In May of 2016, I graduated from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology),